History of West Virginia University: Founding the university

 in honor of West Virginia University's first president, the Rev. Alexander Martin of Scotland.
 After the Woodburn Seminary building was destroyed by fire in 1873, the centerpiece of what is now Woodburn Hall was completed in 1876, under the name New Hall.
 The name was changed to University Building in 1878, when the College of Law was founded as the first professional school in the state of West Virginia.
 The precursor to Woodburn Circle was finished in 1893 when Chitwood Hall (then Science Hall) was constructed on the bluff's north side.
 Around the start of the 20th century, a north wing was added to University Building, and the facility was renamed Woodburn Hall.
 Throughout the next decade, Woodburn Hall underwent several renovations and additions, including the construction of the south wing and east tower housing the iconic Seth Thomas clock.

 WVU was required to have a Cadet Corps under the terms of the Morrill Act of 1862.
-The United States War Department offered military equipment to the University at no charge, forming the basis of the school's Military Tactics department.
-The heavy military influence led to opposition of female enrollment that lasted through the first decade of the University.
-The trend changed in 1889, when ten women were allowed to enroll and seek degrees at the University.
+The United States War Department offered military equipment to the university at no charge, forming the basis of the school's Military Tactics department.
+The heavy military influence led to opposition to female enrollment that lasted through the first decade of the university.
+The trend changed in 1889, when ten women were allowed to enroll and seek degrees at the university.
 In June 1891, Harriet Lyon became the first woman to receive a degree from West Virginia University, finishing first in the class ahead of all male students.
-Lyon's academic success supported the acceptance of women in the University as students and educators.
+Lyon's academic success supported the acceptance of women in the university as students and educators.